 As per an internal PwC survey, blockchain technology can prove to be influential for digital disruption across the energy sector.
 Blockchain is a type of distributed, shared ledger across a network of nodes.
 Businesses can use it to record transactions across multiple participants.
 With blockchain solutions, a centralized database becomes obsolete, and all participants in the network contain a copy of the database.
 It can enable companies in the energy sector to revolutionize various outdated processes.

 The potential of blockchain technology in the energy sector comes twofold.
 In the short term, blockchain solutions can enable companies to streamline processes.
 While in the long run, they can have a disruptive impact on the whole market infrastructure.
 Specifically, blockchain can simplify transactions for the wholesale power markets involving renewable power generation.

 Blockchain is gaining significant traction in the energy sector.
 Blockchain offers four key features that we can apply to different use cases in the energy sector.

-Provides immutable record storage and verifiable transactions
+It provides immutable record storage and verifiable transactions.

 Additionally, organizations can further improve operational efficiency through the digitization of assets and their token issuance.

 Energy firms are also thinking beyond wholesale energy distribution with blockchain applications.
-According to a Blockchain In Energy report by Wood Makenzie, more than 59% of blockchain energy projects are developing peer-to-peer energy markets.
+According to a Blockchain In Energy report by Wood Makenzie, various blockchain energy projects are developing peer-to-peer energy markets.

 Indeed, in April 2018, the Chilean National Energy Commission (CNE) launched a blockchain project focusing on energy data optimization.
 The government used the Ethereum blockchain to record, store, and track the data of energy usage.
-Bad actors often intentionally manipulate or misreport data.
-It can detrimental for businesses and governments to bear the financial costs of intentional corruption and accidental clerical errors.
+It is because bad actors often intentionally manipulate or misreport data.
+It can be detrimental for businesses and governments to bear the financial costs of intentional corruption and accidental clerical errors.
 To address this challenge, the CNE enables everyone to access the records of transactions and prices.